 - 3.2.
-That Cabinet recommends that Council: - a) Approve, with any comments, the Treasury Strategy for 2023/24 - b) Approve, with any comments, the Prudential Indicators, set out in Appendix 1, in accordance with the Local Government Act 2003, noting that the new Liability Benchmark indicator needs to be finalised. - c) Approve, with any comments, the Investment Strategy, set out in Appendix 2 in accordance with the DLUHC Guidance on Local Government Investments. - d) Approve, with any comments, the Minimum Revenue Provision (MRP) Policy Statement, set out in Appendix 3.
+That Cabinet recommends that Council: - a.
+Approve, with any comments, the Treasury Strategy for 2024/25 - b.
+Approve, with any comments, the Prudential Indicators, set out in Appendix 1, in accordance with the Local Government Act 2003. - c.
+Approve, with any comments, the Investment Strategy, set out in Appendix 2 in accordance with the DLUHC Guidance on Local Government Investments. - d.
+Approve, with any comments, the Minimum Revenue Provision (MRP) Policy Statement, set out in Appendix 3. - e.
+Authorise the Section 151 Officer to exercise the borrowing powers contained in Section 3 of the Local Government Act 2003 and to manage the Council's debt portfolio in accordance with the Treasury Strategy. - f.
+Authorise the Section 151 Officer to use other Foreign Banks which meet Link's creditworthiness policy as required.

-- e) Authorise the Section 151 Officer to exercise the borrowing powers contained in Section 3 of the Local Government Act 2003 and to manage the Council's debt portfolio in accordance with the Treasury Strategy. - f) Authorise the Section 151 Officer to use other Foreign Banks which meet Link's creditworthiness policy as required. - g) Authorise the Section 151 Officer to progress and finalise the restatement and amendment of Cornovii Development Ltd loan agreements.
+g.
+Authorise the Section 151 Officer to progress and finalise the restatement and amendment of Cornovii Development Ltd loan agreements.